fburic/candia/README.md

 ## 11. De novo sequencing with Novor and DeepNovo

 Configure which tool to use through the configuration file

+> Expected running time: 25 min with Novor, 10 min with DeepNovo (depends on GPU parameters)

 TODO: expand, clarify